 Contents

 This course teaches topics in corporate governance based on a mixed-methods approach: lectures, case studies, insights from practice, and students’ research papers.
 We start by defining corporate governance and looking at how different governance systems evolved around the globe.
-The second part of the course discusses how the quality of a firm’s governance can be measured and which ESG rankings exist.
+The second part of the course discusses how the quality of a firm’s governance can be measured and which ESG ratings exist.
 We then discuss corporate governance related questions around the three main agents of a firm: shareholders, directors, and managers.
 Finally, students will prepare a research paper on a corporate governance scandal and present it in class.

 Learning outcomes